thewoolleyman/boxbuilder/README.markdown

 _boxbuilder\_remote\_bootstrap script_
 ======================================

-'boxbuilder\_remote\_bootstrap' is run on your local box.
+'boxbuilder\_remote\_bootstrap' is run from any Bash shell.
 It allows you to run 'boxbuilder\_bootstrap' on a remote box without logging in to it.
 It issues remote SSH commands to automatically download and run 'boxbuilder\_bootstrap' on the box being built.
 This also makes it easy to hook boxbuilder into other tools or processes to automatically build/update multiple boxes.

-For example, run the following from your local box.
+For example, run the following from a Bash shell on your workstation.
 You will be prompted to set required variables which you can export from your shell, or set in ~/.boxbuilderrc:

     wget -O /tmp/boxbuilder_remote_bootstrap http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_remote_bootstrap && chmod +x /tmp/boxbuilder_remote_bootstrap && /tmp/boxbuilder_remote_bootstrap